DeepFellow DOCS

 To uninstall model, go to the 'llamacpp' service model view, find model ID gemma-3-4b-it, click "Uninstall" and finally click "Remove custom model".

-vLLM Compatible Models
+vLLM Models

 You can install any model available in HuggingFace supported by vLLM.